nobuyukioishi/dl_har_analysis/README.md

 ## Contributing to this repository

 If you want to contribute to this repository **make sure to fork and clone the main repository [dl_har_public repository](https://github.com/STRCSussex-UbiCompSiegen/dl_har_public) with all its submodules**.
-Please run:
+To do so please run:

 ```
 git clone --recurse-submodules -j8 git@github.com:STRCSussex-UbiCompSiegen/dl_har_public.git